truecharts/public/website/src/content/docs/clustertool/getting-started.md

 Your talos-cluster should now be bootstrapped and you should be able to add your first charts.
 Deploying a chart can be done for example via Flux, the following steps needs to be taken.

 - Create a `helm-release.yaml` and `namespace.yaml` files in `clusters/main/kubernetes/apps/appnamehere/app/`.
-How to setup those files scroll to your clustertool files and read [FluxCD Basics](/guides/fluxcd/).
+How to setup those files you can check the other clustertool files as example and read [FluxCD Basics](/guides/fluxcd/).

 - Run `clustertool genconfig`.
 This will creates the `kustomization.yaml` and `ks.yaml` files.